Bam Bam Discovers Additional Copper Oxide on the Majuba Extension Target Zone

 About Bam BAM Resources Corp.

 Bam Bam Resources Corp.
-(CSE: BBR / OTC: NPEZF / FSE: 4NPA) is engaged in the identification, review and acquisition of latter stage copper and copper/gold assets.
+(CSE: BBR) (OTC Pink: NPEZF) (FSE: 4NPA) is engaged in the identification, review and acquisition of latter stage copper and copper/gold assets.
 With its flagship project being Majuba Hill copper gold project located 156 miles outside Reno, Nevada, USA.
 Management has been mandated to focus on safe, mining friendly jurisdictions and government regulations supportive of mining operations.

 Neither the Canadian Securities Exchange nor its Market Regulator (as that term is defined in the policies of the Canadian Securities Exchange) accepts responsibility for the adequacy or accuracy of this release.